rackerlabs/design-system/_component_design/text-fields.md

 <section class="static-section" markdown="1">

-## Introduction

 <div class="hxRow"  markdown="1">

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-### When to use
+## When to use

-- Use text fields to enable users to enter text, numbers, passwords, emails, logging in, copying API keys, and any other data pertinent to accomplishing their tasks.
+Use text fields to enable users to enter text, numbers, passwords, emails, logging in, copying API keys, and any other data pertinent to accomplishing their tasks.

-### Best practices
+## Best practices

 - Text fields should indicate state&emdash;whether enabled or disabled, empty or filled, valid or invalid&emdash;with clear label, input, and assistive text.
 - Text fields should guide the user with data type, format, or other parameters the information should include.